-If a faculty member is going to be late or cannot meet a class because of an emergency, the faculty member will make every effort to inform the students.
-Faculty members must email the faculty absent email, department chair and department support staff letting them know they will be absent, the class information and the reason.
+If a faculty member is going to be late or cannot attend a class because of an emergency, the faculty member will make every effort to inform the students.
+Faculty members must email the faculty absent email, department chair and department support staff letting them know they will be absent.
+Please include all class information, CRN, course title, days, times, class location, the reason and any comments to the class.
 The department support staff will post a sign on the door with the class cancellation or late arrival of the faculty member.
 Students must check blackboard to see any communication from the faculty member.
 If a faculty member is late arriving for class (more than 20 minutes), you can:

-- First Check blackboard to see if there are any instructions from the faculty member. - Go to the office of the department chair/department support staff for that academic area and ask for guidance; - Circulate an attendance sheet with the course number, course name, faculty member name and section for students to sign.
-Provide this information to the offices listed above.
-The attendance sheet will be given to the faculty member.
+- First Check blackboard to see if there are any instructions from the faculty member. - Go to the office of the department chair and/or department support staff for that academic area and ask for guidance; - Circulate an attendance sheet with the course number, course name, faculty member name and section for students to sign.
+Provide this information to the department support person who will give the attendance sheet to the faculty member.
 At that point you are free to leave if you have received no other directions.